wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 As the WHEP protocol only supports the playback use case with unidirectional media, the WHEP player SHOULD use "recvonly" attribute in the SDP offer but MAY use the "sendrecv" attribute instead, "inactive" and "sendonly" attributes MUST NOT be used.
 The WHEP endpoint MUST use "sendonly" attribute in the SDP answer.

-Following {{sdp-exchange-example}} is an example of an HTTP POST sent from a WHEP player to a WHEP endpoint and the "201 Created" response from the WHIP endpoint containing the Location header pointing to the newly created WHEP session:
+Following {{sdp-exchange-example}} is an example of an HTTP POST sent from a WHEP player to a WHEP endpoint and the "201 Created" response from the WHEP endpoint containing the Location header pointing to the newly created WHEP session:

 ~~~~~
 POST /whep/endpoint HTTP/1.1